cqse/teamscale-jacoco-agent/agent/USAGE.md

 The log file is written to the working directory of the profiled Java process by default.

-## HTTP server mode
+## Test impact mode

-By default the agent dumps the collected coverage as a line-based JaCoCo coverage report.
+The agent can be used in a Test Impact scenario to collect testwise coverage.
+The test system (the application executing the test specification) can inform the agent of when a test is started and finished via a REST API.
-In contrast when started as HTTP server (`http-server-port` is set) the agent listens for test events (which are sent via the REST API) and generates reports that contain method-based testwise coverage.
+The agent then generates reports that contain method-based testwise coverage.
+The HTTP server is started when `http-server-port` is set (Recommended port is 8000).

-When started as HTTP server the agent accepts `POST` queries of the form `http://127.0.0.1:8000/test/start/myTestId` and `http://127.0.0.1:8000/test/end/myTestId`.
-The ID can be an arbitrary string, but must correspond to the `externalId` (see the documentation on Test Impact Analysis for more details).
+The agent accepts `POST` queries of the form `http://127.0.0.1:8000/test/start/myTestId` and `http://127.0.0.1:8000/test/end/myTestId`.
+The ID can be an arbitrary string that the test system uses to identify the test.
+When uploading test details before the coverage the `externalId` must be the same as this ID.

-The `interval` commandline argument behaves slightly different in the HTTP server mode.
+The `interval` commandline argument behaves slightly different in the Test Impact mode.
 It does not dump any coverage during a test, but only in between them and when the program shuts down.

 ## Additional steps for WebSphere